nicklockwood/iRate/README.md

 This should match the iTunes app ID of your application, which you can get from iTunes connect after setting up your app.
 This value is not normally necessary and is generally only required if you have the aforementioned conflict between bundle IDs for your Mac and iOS apps, or in the case of Sandboxed Mac apps, if your app does not have network permission because it won't be able to fetch the appStoreID automatically using iTunes services.

-    @property (nonatomic, copy) NSString *appStoreGenre;
+    @property (nonatomic, assign) NSUInteger appStoreGenreID;

 This is the type of app, used to determine the default text for the rating dialog.
 This is set automatically by calling an iTunes service, so you shouldn't need to set it manually for most purposes.
-If you do wish to override this value, setting it to the `iRateAppStoreGenreGame` constant will cause iRate to use the "game" version of the rating dialog, and setting it to any other value will use the "app" version of the rating dialog.
+If you do wish to override this value, setting it to the `iRateAppStoreGameGenreID` constant will cause iRate to use the "game" version of the rating dialog, and setting it to any other value will use the "app" version of the rating dialog.

     @property (nonatomic, copy) NSString *appStoreCountry;

 This is the two-letter country code used to specify which iTunes store to check.
 It is set automatically from the device locale preferences, so shouldn't need to be changed in most cases.
-You can override this to point to the US store, or another specific store if you prefer.
+You can override this to point to the US store, or another specific store if you prefer, which may be a good idea if your app is only available in certain countries.

     @property (nonatomic, copy) NSString *applicationName;